KILTprotocol/kilt-workshop-101/identity.md

 Create a new file and name it `1-generateMnemonic.js`.

-Open it and copy/paste the following code:
+Open it and paste the following code:

 ```javascript
 // import KILT SDK